AleksandraCislowski/username-app/README.md

 # Username application

 This project was created to learn more about React.
-It's a a simple application where you can type a username and it's age, and create a list of all users.
-It also prevent you to put incorect data, for example age under 0 years.
+It's a  simple application where you can type a username and it's age, and create a list of all users.
+It also prevents you from putting an incorect data, for example the age under 0 years.

 ## Available Scripts